BAFA1624/JPEG_Project/docs/png_chunk.md

 a `std::unique_ptr<PngChunk>` to the next chunk in the file.
 The list itself is managed by the *Png* class.

+Each *PngChunk* indicates which type of chunk it is via it's `m_chunk_type` member variable.
+The chunk specific functionality is maintained by the respective *PngChunkPayload* for that type.

 ## Base Class:

 ### Member Types: